On $w$-mixtures: Finite convex combinations of prescribed component distributions: Introduction

 \section{Introduction}

-In statistics, finite mixtures~\cite{statmixture-2004} are semi-parametric models defined according to weighted component distributions.
+In the field of statistics, finite mixtures~\cite{statmixture-2004} are {\em semi-parametric models} defined according to weighted component distributions.
 When the component distributions belong to a same parametric family of distributions, the mixture is said {\em homogeneous}, otherwise it is said {\em heterogeneous}.
-For example, a mixture of Gaussians, commonly called a Gaussian Mixture Model~\cite{Goldberger-2005} (GMM), is a homogeneous mixture.
-A mixture of Laplacian distribution with a Gaussian distribution is an heterogeneous mixture We shall define $w$-mixtures that consider fixed component distributions.
+For example, a {\em Mixture of Gaussians} (MoGs, i.e., a mixture of normal distributions) is a homogeneous mixture commonly called a {\em Gaussian Mixture Model}~\cite{Goldberger-2005} (GMM).
+A mixture of a Laplace distribution with a Gaussian distribution is an example of an heterogeneous mixture.

+In this work, we shall consider $w$-mixtures which are convex weighted combinations of {\em fixed} component distributions.